TejaSreenivas/blog_CNN_visualization/README.md

-# blog_CNN_visualization
+# Visualizing CNNs using TensorFlow
-code for the blog post CNN visualization using TF
+code for the blog post CNN visualization using TensorFlow

+This Repository consists of Google Colab notebook for the code used in the blog post: https://mydeeplearningnb.wordpress.com/2019/07/24/visualizing-cnns-using-tensorflow/